Neuroscience

 Career Outlook

-Employment of medical scientists is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
-The median annual wage for medical scientists was $82,090 in May 2017.
+The median annual wage for medical scientists was $100,890 in May 2023.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $45,120, and the highest 10 percent earned more than $160,520.
+The lowest 10 percent earned less than $61,810, and the highest 10 percent earned more than $168,020.

-Research and development in the physical, engineering, and life sciences94,390
+• Research and development in the physical, engineering, and life sciences $111,610

 Program Stats